This post was updated on January 18, 2023

 How To Prep for New Smooth Wood:

-Once you get through the first couple of years, your deck stain will perform much better as the wood will allow more stain and a deeper penetration into the wood.
+Once you get through the first couple of years, your deck stain will perform much better as the wood will allow more stain and deeper penetration into the wood.

-Rough or Rough sawn Wood
+Rough or Rough Sawn Wood

-Rough sawn wood is not used for horizontal decking surface but rather verticals such as fencing, wood siding, etc. This side of the wood does not have a mill glaze and is very absorbent.
+Rough sawn wood is not used for horizontal decking surfaces, but rather verticals such as fencing, wood siding, etc. This side of the wood does not have a mill glaze and is very absorbent.
 As long as the wood has a low moisture content, it can be stained right away.

 Stain Brands for New Wood